 “The crucial feature of an export-economy is that the major productive resources of a country are geared to supply external markets.
 Because the range of exports is very limited, and usually confined to primary goods and raw materials, such economies are extremely vulnerable to changes in world prices and follow unpredictable boom-and-bust cycles.
 These countries depend heavily on a wide variety of imports, especially of manufactured goods.
 When export prices are low, necessary imports can be bought only by contracting foreign loans or by printing money; export-economies are therefore prone to external debt and high inflation.
 Moreover, the ownership and control of the basic resources for export are largely in the hands of foreign business interests”.
 (Edwin Williamson in his book The Penguin History of Latin America - page 281)

 I feel like now would be a good time to mention that coffee, in and of itself, is not to blame.
-This process had begun long before coffee arrived to the Americas.
+This process had begun long before coffee arrived in the Americas.
 Soon after the Spanish colonized the area, they quickly exported all the best that Central America had to offer, in terms of natural resources.
 These exports chiefly consisted of cochineal and indigo, cacao, cotton and sugar.
 These uneven trade agreements (if you can call it that) carried on past Independence from Spain.
 Making matters worse, much of the capital that was received from Central American exports would be used to “import high-cost consumer goods from Europe, and the merchants (if foreign) would remit profits to their home countries.
 The export earnings would therefore provide precious little capital for diversifying the local economy” (Skidmore et al., 8).

 But it wasn’t until the mid-1800s when the situation turned bleak.
 “Central American lands were comparatively unmolested up until the middle of the past century.
 In addition to food, the area produced cochineal and indigo with modest capital”, wrote Eduardo Galeano in his now classic book, The Open Veins of Latin America.
 These two sources of natural pigments were the primary export commodities of Central American countries...but when German chemists invented cheap synthetic dyes in the 1850s, the textile industry no longer required the chief Central American exports (Galeano, 119).
 This provoked landowners in Central America to search for the next lucrative product to satiate the global market’s demand.
 And this is where the story of coffee and bananas began (for more on Central America, ‘Banana Republics’ and the infamous United Fruit Company, see Open Veins of Latin America).